kneeprayer/wetube-handson/README.md

 2. `cd`**somewhere**
 3. `mkdir`**somename** and `cd`**somename**
 4. `git clone https://github.com/kneeprayer/wetube-handson.git`
+5. Change file name template.env to .env : `mv template.env .env`
+6. Setup AWS S3,Heroku,MongoDB Atlas and edit your information in .env : `vi .env`
+7. Install javascript modules. `yarn` or `npm install`
-5. For Mac and Linux user : `chmod 755 bin/*.sh`
+8. For Mac and Linux user : `chmod 755 bin/*.sh`

-6. docker-compose up -d
+## How to use it

+-   For developent mode using nodemon and babel server : `yarn start`

 ## Container shell access